CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FSLogix.md

     ![ws name.](media/a112.png)

+> **Note:** It will take around five minutes for the script to execute.

-14. Now search for *Windows virtual* in the search bar and select **Windows Virtual Desktop** from the suggestions.
+14. Now search for *Windows virtual desktop* in the search bar and select **Windows Virtual Desktop** from the suggestions.

     ![ws name.](media/a109.png)